mynamesahu/Documents_Repository/Documents_ManagedProject/MyDocuments/JAVA_InstantReference/ReadMe.txt

 When the web-application is deployed, the Glassfish server reads the resource declarations from this "sun-resources.xml" file and creates the necessary resources(DataSource-"myTestDataSource"  and Connection Pool-"myTestPool") in the Glassfish server.

-You donï¿½t have to create ï¿½sun-resources.xmlï¿½ file again and again for different web application projects in the same local Glassfish server as the necessary JDBC resources (ConnectionPool -ï¿½myTestPoolï¿½and DataSource -ï¿½myTestDataSourceï¿½)  are  already created in the Glassfish server.
+You don’t have to create “sun-resources.xml” file again and again for different web application projects in the same local Glassfish server as the necessary JDBC resources (ConnectionPool -“myTestPool”and DataSource -“myTestDataSource”)  are  already created in the Glassfish server.
-The files ï¿½sun-resources.xmlï¿½  and  ï¿½web.xmlï¿½  are needed to be bundled in the WAR/EAR file if the application needs to be deployed in a remote server.
+The files “sun-resources.xml”  and  “web.xml”  are needed to be bundled in the WAR/EAR file if the application needs to be deployed in a remote server.

 (Refer the document "Setting up JDBC Resources (DataSource, ConnectionPool) in Glassfish server.doc")